1. Home

 Funds can be deposited into an inmate’s commissary account via an outside third-party money transfer company like JailATM, InmateCanteen, Western Union money orders, or lobby kiosks.
 Check their website for deposit instructions and allowable limits.

-8. Can inmates at Houston Police Central Jail make phone calls?
+8. Can inmates at Houston Police Central Jail make phone calls and at what price?

 9. Can I send mail to an inmate at Houston Police Central Jail?